QAD Inc.: Acquisitions

+QAD purchased Phenix Software Inc. in October 2024.

 Acquisition by Thoma Bravo

 On June 28, 2021, QAD announced that it has entered into a definitive agreement to be acquired by Thoma Bravo, a private equity investment firm focused on the software and technology-enabled services sector, in an all-cash transaction with an equity value of approximately US$2 billion.
 Under the terms of the agreement, QAD shareholders will receive $87.50 per share of Class A Common Stock or Class B Common Stock in cash.

-Upon completion of the transaction, QAD will become a private company to continue investing in the development and deployment of Enterprise Resource Planning (ERP) software and related enterprise software for manufacturing companies around the world.
+Upon completion of the transaction, QAD became a private company that will continue investing in the development and deployment of enterprise resource planning (ERP) software and related enterprise software for manufacturing companies around the world.
 Anton Chilton will continue to lead QAD as CEO, and the company will maintain its headquarters in Santa Barbara, California.

-The QAD Board of Directors formed a special committee composed entirely of independent directors to conduct a robust process and negotiate the transaction with the assistance of independent financial and legal advisors.
-Following the special committee's unanimous recommendation, members of the QAD Board other than Mrs. Lopker, who recused herself, unanimously approved the merger agreement with Thoma Bravo, and recommend that QAD shareholders adopt and approve the merger agreement and the transaction.
-Other QAD shareholders filed a lawsuit concerning the merger, seeking millions of dollars in damages from Mrs. Lopker and other defendants, which is scheduled for trial in the Delaware Court of Chancery in October 2023.

 The acquisition of QAD by Thoma Bravo was completed in early November 2021.
 Following the completion of the transaction, Mrs. Lopker intends to retain a significant ownership interest in the company and will continue serving the QAD Board.